Kishū Lacquerware Soup Bowl Set (5 pieces)

 Kishū Lacquerware Soup Bowl Set – Tradition, Elegance, and Durability in Every Serving

 Experience the artistry of Japanese craftsmanship with this elegant Kishū Lacquerware Soup Bowl Set.
-Inspired by the historic Negoro-nuri style originating from Negoro-ji Temple in Iwade City, Wakayama, each bowl reflects centuries of tradition and spiritual refinement.
+Inspired by the historic Negoro-nuri style originating from Negoro-ji Temple in Iwade City, Wakayama, each bowl is designed to enhance your culinary moments with a graceful aesthetic.

-These five matching bowls feature a deep, glossy red tone—evocative of sacred ritual ware—applied using layers of urethane lacquer to ensure durability while maintaining a graceful, authentic finish.
-Crafted with ABS resin and finished by hand, these bowls honor the original Negoro ware, which gained its distinctive character as the vermilion surface gradually revealed the black undercoat through years of faithful use.
+These five matching bowls feature a deep, glossy red tone—evocative of sacred ritual ware—applied using layers of urethane lacquer for impressive durability while retaining an authentic finish.
+Crafted from ABS resin and finished by hand, these bowls honor the original Negoro ware, which gained its distinctive character as the vermilion surface gradually revealed the black undercoat through years of use, promising a unique narrative with every meal.
+Each bowl allows for exquisite presentation, making your favorite miso soup, clear broth, or traditional Japanese side dishes a feast for both the eyes and the palate.

 Product Information